ncats/RaMP-DB/README.md

 Here, we are naming the database RaMP but you can use any name you'd like.
 It is worth noting though that the R package assumes that the name of the database is 'ramp' by default.
 So if you change the name, remember to pass that name as arguments in the R package functions.

-Second, populate the named database with the mysql dump file (which you can get from  inst/extdata/ramp.sql):
+Second, populate the named database with the mysql dump file (which you can get from  inst/extdata/ramp180302.sql):
 ```
-> mysql -u root -p ramp < ramp.sql
+> mysql -u root -p ramp < ramp180302.sql
 ```

 You're done!